EgoMoose/rbx-pull-playerscripts/README.md

 ## Patching the PlayerModule

-The following pertains specifically to how the lune scripts patch the PlayerModule such that the CameraModule API public (which it is not by default).
+The following pertains specifically to how the lune scripts patch the PlayerModule such that the CameraModule API is made public (which it is not by default).

 #### Only header additions